Faculty of Forensic Psychiatry

 - contribute to and promote the highest standards of professional practice.

-The Bi-national Faculty Committee's Regulations outline the purpose and responsibilities of the FFP Committee.
+The Bi-national Faculty Committee's Regulations outline the purpose and responsibilities of the Bi-national Faculty Committee.

 All members of the College (including trainees and Affiliates) are eligible to join the Faculty.

-The Regulations [PDF; 58 KB] of the FFP outline the role and responsibilities of Faculty membership.
+The Regulations [PDF; 58 KB] outline the role and responsibilities of Faculty membership.

-Fellows and Affiliates of the College may apply for Accredited membership of the Faculty if they have completed the relevant Certificate of Advanced Training or have significant experience in forensic psychiatry.
-The accredited membership criteria policy outlines the pathways to receiving accredited membership.
+Fellows and Affiliates of the College may apply for Accredited Membership of the Faculty if they have completed the relevant Certificate of Advanced Training or have significant experience in forensic psychiatry.
+The Faculty's Accredited Membership Policy [PDF; 33 KB] outlines the pathways to become an Accredited Member.

 For further information on applying for accredited membership of the Faculty, please email firstname.lastname@example.org.